dathan/blog/content/posts/learning-react.md

 ### State

-State has primarly was used with classes, but now with State Hooks since React 16.8 - it let's the developer use state and other react features without a class.
+State has primarily been used with classes, but now with State Hooks since React 16.8 - it lets the developer use state and other react features without a class.

 Basing log off of [here](https://reactjs.org/docs/state-and-lifecycle.html)

 State also has lifecycles, and this is used in classes.
-There are some methods ment to be overridden for mounting and unmounting a component.
+There are some methods meant to be overridden for mounting and unmounting a component.
 These are known as lifecycle methods
 ```
 componentDidMount() {